What truck and lorry drivers from the UK may need to do to drive in the EU and EEA if the UK leaves the EU without a

-On 28 March 2019, the type of international driving permit (IDP) that some countries outside of the EU and EEA recognise will change.
+On 28 March 2019, the type of international driving permit (IDP) that some countries outside of the EU and EEA recognise changed.

-On 12 April 2019, if there is no EU Exit deal, you may need an IDP in addition to your UK driving licence to drive in EU and EEA countries.
+If the UK leaves the EU without a deal on 31 October 2019, you may need one or more IDPs in addition to your UK driving licence to drive in EU and EEA countries.

-If you hold a UK driving licence you will not need an IDP to drive in Ireland from 12 April 2019 as Ireland does not require IDPs to be held by driving licence holders from non-EU countries.
+If you hold a UK driving licence you will not need an IDP to drive in Ireland when the UK leaves the EU as Ireland does not require IDPs to be held by driving licence holders from non-EU countries.

 Prepare for IDP changes

 Driving licence exchange for UK nationals living in the EU

 If you are a UK licence holder living in the EU or EEA you should exchange your UK driving licence for a local EU driving licence before the UK leaves the EU.
 If the UK leaves the EU without a deal on 31 October 2019 , you may have to pass a driving test in the EU country you live in to be able to carry on driving there.

 More about exchanging your UK driving licence.

 Number plates and national identifiers

 Under international conventions, GB is the distinguishing sign to display on UK-registered vehicles when driving outside of the UK.

 Vehicle registration documents

-From 12 April 2019, if there is no EU Exit deal, you should continue to carry your vehicle registration documents with you when driving abroad for less than 12 months.
+If the UK leaves the EU without a deal on 31 October 2019, you should continue to carry your vehicle registration documents with you when driving abroad for less than 12 months.
 This can be either: